toni-heittola/pelican-datatable/README.md

 Pelican-datatable - Automatic dynamic table generation for Pelican
 ==================================================================

 pelican-datatable is an open source Pelican plugin to produce dynamic HTML tables with visualizations.
 The plugin provides an automatic HTML table generation from a data structure.
 Currently plugin only works for Markdown formatted content.

-This pelican plugin is based on [js-datatable JQuery plugin](https://github.com/toni-heittola/js-datatable).
+This pelican plugin is basically Pelican wrapper for [js-datatable JQuery plugin](https://github.com/toni-heittola/js-datatable).
+The project was originally developed for the needs of an academic data visualization (see e.g. [DCASE2016 evaluation campaign results](http://www.cs.tut.fi/sgn/arg/dcase2016/task-results-acoustic-scene-classification)).

 **Author**